Opinion | Why Tucker Carlson is boosting NFL reporter Michele Tafoya’s views on race

 This cynical scam uses children as rhetorical shields to shut down debate.
 The real aim is to take that less celebratory view of racial progress off the agenda entirely.
 If you raise this pessimistic view, you’re telling children their skin color matters!

 There are two separate disputes here.
 One is over how much racial progress we’ve made.
-The other is over what we should do about it, what tools help us understand how racial injustice persists, and how we should rectify it.
+The other is over what we should do about it, what tools help us understand how racial injustice persists and how we should rectify it.

 On that latter point, Tafoya and Carlson would insist the teaching of critical race theory and various other “race essentialist” exercises do teach children that they’re debilitated in some way.
 I think that’s mostly wrong.
 Though some excesses in “wokeness” discourse are objectionable, what’s mainly embodied in that discourse is the idea that racial disparities can be understood systemically, allowing us to fix them with policy changes.

-But the point is, Tafoya and Carlson don’t want a good faith debate on these questions, either.
+But the point is, Tafoya and Carlson don’t want a good-faith debate on these questions, either.
 By preemptively casting their position as the only race-neutral one, they seek to remove from the agenda debate on that very idea — that lingering racial disparities can and should be addressed through critical thinking and governmental remedies.

 Those playing this game should come clean on how they think current racial disparities should be addressed.
 Instead, Tafoya suggests, if we merely appreciate the progress we’ve made, the rest will apparently take care of itself.
 Skin color doesn’t matter!

 This trickery is everywhere.
-The phrase “All Lives Matter” advances the deeper premise that the African American experience doesn’t have a special claim on our attention; the truly race neutral position is that it doesn’t.
+The phrase “All Lives Matter” advances the deeper premise that the African American experience doesn’t have a special claim on our attention; the truly race-neutral position is that it doesn’t.

-When Republicans extol Martin Luther King Jr.’s “I have a dream" speech while banning discussion of vaguely defined “divisive concepts,” they’re saying the only color-blind position is the one that minimizes the legacy of racial injustice and takes intellectual tools that might attack that injustice off the table.
+When Republicans extol the Rev. Martin Luther King Jr.’s “I have a dream" speech while banning discussion of vaguely defined “divisive concepts,” they’re saying the only color-blind position is the one that minimizes the legacy of racial injustice and takes intellectual tools that might attack that injustice off the table.

 Do you disagree?
 If so, you’re saying skin color should matter!